U.S. Route 99 in California: History

-By 1925 the future Highway 99 was 99% paved from Los Angeles to Sacramento; the rest of the state was finished about 1932.
+By 1925, the future Route 99 was 99% paved from Los Angeles to Sacramento; the rest of the state was finished about 1932.
 Sections were expanded to four lanes starting in the late 1930s and by 1961 Los Angeles to Sacramento was all four-lane, much of it being full freeway.

-By 1968 US 99 was decommissioned with the completion of I-5 in Washington and California, but the highway's phasing out actually began July 1, 1964, thanks to the passage of Collier Senate Bill No. 64 on September 20, 1963.
+By 1968, US 99 was decommissioned with the completion of I-5 in Washington and California, but the highway's phasing out actually began July 1, 1964, thanks to the passage of Collier Senate Bill No. 64 on September 20, 1963.
 The bill launched a program to simplify California's complicated highway numbering system and eliminate concurrent postings like the aforementioned US 60/US 70/US 99.
 The highways that replaced it are: